 The average household income in Mesquite is $67,565 with a poverty rate of 13.38%.
 The median rental costs in recent years comes to $1,065 per month, and the median house value is $129,100.
 The median age in Mesquite is 32.5 years, 29.3 years for males, and 35.5 years for females.
 For every 100 females there are 93.8 males.

-Mesquite is located about 14 miles east of Dallas, Texas.
-The city is mostly in Dallas County with a small section in Kaufman County.
 Mesquite is a suburb of both Dallas and Fort Worth and part of the Dallas-Fort Worth metroplex, the country's fourth-largest metro area with an estimated population of 7.3 million.
-In 2019, Mesquite has an estimated population of 144,000.

 Almost 19% of Mesquite's population is foreign-born.
 Mesquite is a Hispanic-majority city.
 Mexican Americans are the largest subgroup followed by Salvadoran Americans.
 The African-American population of the Dallas-Fort Worth metropolitan area grew 178% between 2000 and 2010 with much of the growth in suburbs like Mesquite.
 Throughout Dallas County and Texas as a whole, the most recent census data shows decreasing populations of non-Hispanic whites.
 In a decade, Dallas lost over 200,000 white residents or about 20%.

 In 1940, Mesquite had a population of just 1,050 which grew 62% by 1950.
 The next decade saw population growth of 1,523% to more than 27,000 people and 100% population growth the next decade to 55,000 in 1970.
 Mesquite posted strong double-digit growth up until 2010 when its growth slowed.
 Over the last decade, Mesquite has added an estimated 3,000 people.
 It seems things are changing in Mesquite, however.